 Cyber predators come in many different forms but what they all have in common is committing unethical, illegal, and self-serving acts that usually escalate in frequency and severity over time.
 Three examples of cyber predators are cyberbullies, hackers, and criminals.

-Cyberbullies can be an individual or a group of people that prey on others to humiliate, embarrass, and insult them for their own gain (ego, money, or status).
+Cyberbullies are individuals or groups of people that prey on others to humiliate or insult them for their own gain (ego, money, or status).
 Most cyberbullies do not consider themselves bullies and blame their victims for somehow “deserving it.”

-Hackers are individuals and groups using phishing, viruses, trojans, and catfishing (fraudulently stating they are someone else) to steal money and information; they even kidnap for fun, profit, and control.
-Hackers enjoy “feeling smarter” than the programmers or people they fool.
+Hackers are individuals or groups of people using phishing, viruses, trojans, and catfishing (fraudulently stating they are someone else) to steal money and information; they even ransom for fun, profit, and control.
+Hackers enjoy feeling smarter than the programmers or people they fool.

 Watch the video below, and ask yourself: